sclorg/s2i-perl-container/README.md

 Test
 ---------------------
-This repository also provides [STI](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple perl application built on top of sti-perl image.
+This repository also provides a [S2I](https://github.com/openshift/source-to-image) test framework, which launches tests to check functionality of a simple Perl application built on top of the sti-perl image.

-User can choose between testing perl test application based on RHEL or CentOS image.
+Users can choose between testing a Perl test application based on a RHEL or CentOS image.

 *  **RHEL based image**

-    To test a rhel7-based perl-5.16 image, you need to run the test on a properly subscribed RHEL machine.
+    To test a RHEL7-based Perl-5.16 image, you need to run the test on a properly subscribed RHEL machine.

     ```